iron-software/IronPdfJava.Examples/examples/form-data/README.md

 ***Based on <https://ironpdf.com/examples/form-data/>***

-The following guide provides a walkthrough for developers on how to utilize IronPDF to generate and manipulate PDF documents equipped with fillable forms.
+The following example illustrates how to utilize IronPDF for creating and manipulating PDF documents that incorporate fillable forms.

-To construct PDF forms, you firstly need to shape the form using HTML code.
-Once completed, you can transform this into a PDF document with the use of IronPDF's rendering functions.
-The methods `PdfDocument.renderHtmlAsPdf` and `PdfDocument.renderHtmlFileAsPdf` are available to transform HTML content from either a string or a local file into a PDF document, respectively.
-These methods output fillable PDF forms that can be handled by any PDF reader of choice.
+To begin with PDF forms, construct the form using HTML syntax and deploy one of IronPDF's rendering methods to transform it into a PDF document.
+You can use the method `PdfDocument.renderHtmlAsPdf` to convert HTML content directly from a string, as indicated in the provided sample.
+Alternatively, `PdfDocument.renderHtmlFileAsPdf` allows for the conversion of an HTML file from a local path into a PDF.
+Both techniques result in a PDF document containing forms that are fillable using standard PDF readers.

-IronPDF automatically permits the forms within the HTML to be editable.
-Developers have control over this attribute and can turn it on or off by providing a `ChromePdfRenderOptions` object to the rendering method.
-Adjust the `createPdfFormsFromHtml` attribute via the `setCreatePdfFormsFromHtml` method to either true or false to toggle the editability of the forms.
+IronPDF automatically sets forms within an HTML layout to be editable.
+However, this functionality can be customized using a `ChromePdfRenderOptions` object.
+By adjusting the `createPdfFormsFromHtml` attribute through the `setCreatePdfFormsFromHtml` method, developers can enable or disable the creation of editable forms within the PDF.

-To modify or retrieve data from fields within a PDF form, developers should make use of the `FormManager` class, accessible from `PDfDocument`.
-The `FormManager` can be called as shown here:
+Manipulating a PDF form involves accessing and modifying form fields via the `PDfDocument`'s `FormManager`.
+The following line of code accesses the form manager:

 ```java
 FormManager pdfForm = document.getForm();
 ```

-To assign values to form fields, utilize the `FormManager`'s `setFieldValue` method by providing the field's name (from the HTML `<input>` element’s name attribute) and the desired value.
-This is illustrated on lines 26 and 29 of the provided code example.
+To assign values to the form fields, employ the `FormManager`'s `setFieldValue` method.
+This requires specifying the field name (aligned with the name attribute in the HTML input element) and the desired value, as demonstrated on lines 26 and 29.

-To extract values from a form field, you must directly reference the specific form field.
-This can be accomplished by accessing a `FormManager`'s indexed `FormField` list, as demonstrated below:
+Retrieving values from form fields is achieved by first accessing the form field directly via its index in the `FormManager`'s list of `FormField` objects.
+The snippet below shows how to acquire and print field values:

 ```java
 FormManager pdfForm = document.getForm();